lthiery/SPI-Py/README.md

 import spi
 </pre>

-### Initialize one of two SPI devices:
+### Open the file descriptor to the SPI device with one of two chip selects:
 <pre>
 device_0 = spi.openSPI(device="/dev/spidev0.0",mode=0,speed=500000,bits=8,delay=0)
 </pre>
 The device keyword can be either "/dev/spidev0.0" or "/dev/spidev0.1".
-The difference refers to which chip select pin is used by the SPI device driver on your pi.
-The mode keyword can be 0,1,2, or 3, and many SPI devices can go operate up to 8000000 Hz, however it is recommended to check your data sheet.
-See the (Raspberry Pi docs)[https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md] for more information.
+The difference refers to which chip select pin is used by the SPI device driver.
+The mode keyword can be 0,1,2, or 3, and many SPI devices can operate up to 8000000 Hz speed, however it is recommended to check your data sheet.
+See the (Raspberry Pi docs)[https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md] for detailed explanation of these parameters.

 ### Use the returned device handle to conduct an SPI transaction
 <pre>